stefarusso/oddsmatcher/README.md

 we need to inspect XHR GET Response on the website

-find the usefull json
+-find the usefull json file

-copy as cURL
+-copy as cURL

-paste on Insomnia APP
+-paste on a API-request editor like Insomnia APP

-you can send the request and get the same exact json. from all the headers the only one crucial is the cookie so you can un-tick all beside cookie
+-you can send the request and get the same exact json. from all the headers the only one crucial is the cookie so you can un-tick all beside cookie

-right click on the file "generate code" export the XHR GET request in python language
+-right click on the file "generate code" export the XHR GET request in python language

 ```python
 import requests